 What is kidney cancer?

-Kidney cancer (renal cancer) is a disease in which kidney cells become malignant (cancerous) and grow out of control, forming a tumour.
-Almost all kidney cancers first appear in the lining of tiny tubes (tubules) in the kidney.
+Kidney cells become malignant or cancerous and grow out of control, forming a tumour.
+Almost all kidney cancers first appear in the lining of tiny tubes called tubules in the kidney.
 This type of kidney cancer is called renal cell carcinoma.
 The good news is that most of these cancers are found before they spread (metastasise) to distant organs.
 And cancers caught early are easier to treat successfully.

 The kidneys are two bean-shaped organs, each about the size of a fist.
-They lie in your lower abdomen on each side of your spine.
+They lie just below the ribcage on each side of the body.
 Their main job is to filter your blood, removing waste products and making urine.

 What are the symptoms of kidney cancer?